 Groupings of Activities

 PMBOK and DMBOK use slightly different groupings and terminology, the former uses the term Process Groups while the latter uses the term Activity Groups.
-The next sub-sections describe these two groupings plus the variant, termed Collection Groups, which best fits the requirements of this document.
+In this document we use the term Collection Groups, which best fits the requirements of this document.
+The next sub-sections describe these groupings.

 PMBOK Process Groups